EDUCBA

 Gap Insurance

 When you buy a car, its value begins to depreciate.
 In fact, your vehicle loses nearly 20% of its value in the first few years.
-In the worst-case scenario, if your car is stolen or crashed, the insurance money will only cover the vehicle’s depreciated value.
+In the worst-case scenario, if someone steals or crashes your car, the insurance company will only provide coverage for the vehicle’s depreciated value.

 However, it can be a cause of concern if your car is on loan or rent; there can be a significant difference between the amount you owe to the loan company and the insurance money you get.